2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 For creating logos and banners for your community, **you can use [Canva](https://www.canva.com/)**.

-This easy-to-use and free site is especially popular for its quantity of templates; which you can duplicate and modify as you wish.
+This easy-to-use and free site is especially popular for its number of templates, which you can duplicate and modify as you wish.

-When you **create your logo**, you can then search the homepage for different pre-made logos, to duplicate the one or logos you are interested in; and then modify them as you wish.
+When you **create your logo**, you can then search the homepage for different pre-made logos to duplicate the one or logos you are interested in, and then modify them as you wish.

 You can then add a background element representative of your own city (by importing a photo or by searching for "Illustrations" or "Images" in the left menu "Elements").
-Next, inserting Bitcoin's logo or ₿ above-even changing its color if desired-is an option.
+Next, inserting Bitcoin's logo or ₿ above, even changing its color if desired, is an option.

-In the case of **creating a banner or poster**, simply search the homepage of the site again to get a pre-designed poster.
+In the case of **creating a banner or poster**, search the homepage of the site again to get a pre-designed poster.
 After duplicating it, you will be able to edit it by changing the text and fonts, adding your community logo, and importing photos to drag into a frame (which you will get by searching for "frame" in the left menu "Elements").

-In addition, the left menu "Design" allows you to search for other models according to your need.
+In addition, the left menu "Design" allows you to search for other models according to your needs.

 Finally, you can also search the homepage for a **YouTube miniature or pre-designed banner**, duplicate it, and then edit it as you wish.

-In short, **the possibilities are endless and depend on your needs but also on the graphics you want to create** for your community and your meetings/events!
+In short, **the possibilities are endless and depend on your needs, but also on the graphics you want to create** for your community and your meetings/events!

 ####